bitterhalt/personal-arch-install-guide/README.md

 **Swap file**

-If you have less than 32gigabyts of ram it is highly good idea to make swap file You can follow this guide to make your swap file: https://bogdancornianu.com/change-swap-size-in-ubuntu/
+If you have less than 32 gigabytes of ram it is highly good idea to make swap file You can follow this guide to make your swap file: https://bogdancornianu.com/change-swap-size-in-ubuntu/

+#

 exit